-(2) Wide coverage: It is probably the best method to collect information, the other methods like interview compared to or sample large observation, when the population is spread over а territory.
+(2) Wide coverage: It is probably the best method to collect information, compared to the other methods like interview or observation, when the sample population is spread over a large territory.
 It permits a nationwide or even international coverage.

 Questionnaire makes it possible to contact with many people who could not otherwise be reached.
 It can cover a large group at the same time.
 Goode and Hatt say that when the researcher has to cover the group of respondents who are widely scattered, he can use the questionnaire in order to minimize the cost.
 For example, if the researcher wishes to poll the membership of the American Sociological Society, transportation costs for interviewing would be excessive, both in terms of money and time.
 There may not be enough time to make the necessary interview.
 However, questionnaires could be distributed to all those members and information could be collected from them.
-This can be dons by a single researcher without the large funds otherwise required to hire an interviewing staff to carry out the interview.
+This can be done by a single researcher without the large funds otherwise required to hire an interviewing staff to carry out the interview.

-(3) Rapidity Replies may be received very quickly in : questionnaire method. this case there is no need In to visit the respondent personally or continue the study over а long period.
-Therefore in comparison with other methods, the mailed

-Questionnaire is the quickest method.

-(4) Suitable in The information special type of response: about certain personal, secret matters can be best obtained through questionnaire method.
-For example, information about relationship, secret sexual relationship, marital desires etc. can keeping the ,be easily obtained by of the respondents names anonymous.

-(5) Repetitive information: Compared to other methods like schedule. interview or observation, questionnaire method is regarded as more useful and cheap, where the repetitive information has to be collected at regular interval.

-(6) An easier method: Questionnaire is comparatively an easier method to plan, construct and administer.
-It does not require much technical skill or knowledge.

-(7) It puts less pressure on the respondents: It puts less pressure on the respondents for immediate response.
-He can it his own leisure, whereas interview observation answer at or demands specific fixation of time and situation.

-(8) Uniformity : It helps in focusing the respondent's attention on all the significant items.
+- (3) Rapidity: Replies may be received very quickly in questionnaire method.
+In this case there is no need to visit the respondent personally or continue the study over a long period.
+Therefore in comparison with other methods, the mailed Questionnaire is the quickest method. - (4) Suitable in type of response: The information about certain special personal, secret matters can be best obtained through questionnaire method.
+For example, information about sexual relationship, marital relationship, secret desires etc. can, be easily obtained by keeping the names of the respondents anonymous. - (5) Repetitive information: Compared to other methods like schedule, interview or observation, questionnaire method is regarded as more useful and cheap, where the repetitive information has to be collected at regular interval. - (6) An easier method: Questionnaire is comparatively an easier method to plan, construct and administer.
+It does not require much technical skill or knowledge. - (7) It puts less pressure on the respondents: It puts less pressure on the respondents for immediate response.
+He can answer it at his own leisure, whereas interview or observation demands specific fixation of time and situation. - (8) Uniformity: It helps in focusing the respondent's attention on all the significant items.
 As it is administered, in a written form, its standardized instructions for recording responses ensure some uniformity.
 Questionnaire does not permit much of,-variation.

-(9) Useful preliminary tool: Questionnaire may be used as a preliminary tool for conducting a depth study later on by any other method.

-(10) Greater validity: Questionnaire has some unique merits as regards validity of information.
+- (9) Useful preliminary tool: Questionnaire may be used as a preliminary tool for conducting a depth study later on by any other method. - (10) Greater validity: Questionnaire has some unique merits as regards validity of information.
 In methods like interview and observation, the reliability of responses depends on the way the investigator has recorded them.
 Here they may present biased or prejudiced information of their own.
 But in questionnaire method, the responses given by the subjects are available in their own language and version.
-Therefore, it cannot be wrongly interpreted by the researcher.

-(11) Anonymity: Questionnaire ensures its anonymity to respondents. confidence The respondents have а greater that thev will not be identified by anybody for giving а particular view or opinion.
-Thev feel more comfortable and express free to their view in this method.

-collection: (12) Most flexible tool for data Questionnaire flexible is no doubt the most tool in collecting both quantitative and qualitative information.
+Therefore, it cannot be wrongly interpreted by the researcher. - (11) Anonymity: Questionnaire ensures anonymity its respondents.
+The respondents have a greater confidence that they will not be identified by anybody for giving a particular view or opinion.
+They feel comfortable and more their view in this method. express - (12) Most flexible tool for data collection: Questionnaire is no doubt the most flexible tool in collecting both quantitative and qualitative information.